SteerGroup/coding-best-practices-guide/docs/refactoring.md

 # Refactoring

-There's a saying that the best way to write good code is to do it once, delete everything, and do it again.
+There's a saying that the best way to write good code is to write it once, delete everything, and then write it again.
 Obviously, following this advice to the letter isn't feasible for most coding projects, but the principle is an important one.
 The first time through the process, you will have gained a detailed understanding of the intricacies of the problem you're trying to solve and thought through the pros and cons of numerous approaches, but chances are the code you wrote while you were learning these lessons isn't as clean as it could be.

 Refactoring is the process of revising sections of code without changing its functionality.
 This can involve simple improvements like cleaning up